 I must add, Sarah was ten at this point.
 She had done the majority of the work with Uhura who was 14 weeks old.
 She was the one who was taking her through puppy classes.
 She was the one getting her ready for shows.
 Sarah was the one learning what to do to help her puppy succeed.

 As we were walking along a congested sidewalk, we saw a younger woman struggling to support an appearing drunk, older woman.
 Her cries for help were being ignored.
-I handed Sarah the backpack and went to help.
+I handed Sarah the backpack and went to assist.
 The younger woman and I guided the older woman to the ground.
-The younger woman was in distress.
-The younger woman was beginning to panic.
-The older woman was not drunk.
+The younger woman was in distress and beginning to panic.
+The older woman was not responding.
+I asked if the woman had taken or drunk anything.
+No, they had not even done any of the booze tastings.
+Then I had an epiphany.
 I asked if the woman on the ground was diabetic – yes.
 She had not eaten or drunk since that morning – it was now after 3pm.
 She was in diabetic shock which can lead to death.

 I called 911 and began giving what info I knew and directions to where we were in the town.
 Luckily a nurse happened by and began taking vitals.
 I handed her my phone and she relayed the vitals to dispatch.
 During this time, my focus was off Sarah and her puppy.
 Realize even young ‘uns learn very well.
 If started from birth, raised with positives and exposed to many things … there is a reason we do what we do… there is a reason I prepare my dogs as I do – and my kids… Well… read on…